OICAn/Natural-disaster/log.md

-4.18
+# 4.18

-- problems :
+## problems :

-1. Can not get the `keys` of the element at a stack-layout, which is aimed to show the type of the disaster.
+1. Can not get the `keys` of the element at a stack-layout, which is aimed to show the type of the disaster
-- targets :
+## targets :
 1. Fix problem 1
 2. Add many interactive events